Dean's Diversity Postdoctoral Fellows

 Click on a question below to expand the answer.

-Applicants will list 1-2 EHE faculty members who align with the applicant's research interests or goals.
+Applicants may list one or two faculty members who align with the applicant’s research interests or goals.

 Teaching responsibilities are negotiated with the department/program.
 Postdoctoral scholars will not teach the first semester.
-After the first semester, the postdoctoral scholar will teach no more than one course each semester.
+After the first semester, the postdoctoral scholar will teach no more than one course each year.

-At the beginning of each semester, the fellow will submit goals and focused action steps related to Teaching; Scholarship (including publications and funding); and Service and/or Engagement.
-The fellow will submit an updated documentation of performance and accomplishments related to the areas listed above.
-It is critical that fellows meet the benchmarks outlined as a pre-requisite for tenure track consideration.
+At the beginning of each semester, the fellow will submit goals and focused action steps each related to teaching, scholarship (including publications and funding), and service and/or engagement.
+The fellow submits an updated documentation of performance and accomplishments related to the areas listed above.
+It is critical that fellows meet the benchmarks outlined to maintain eligibility for tenure track consideration.